Matthew Flinders Professor

 College of Medicine and Public Health

 I am currently a Matthew Flinders Professor and a Professor in Biomedical Nanotechnology, and a NHMRC Leadership Fellow.
 I completed my PhD at the Max-Planck Institute for Polymer Research in Mainz, Germany in 2004.
 After a short postdoctoral stay as a Marie Curie Fellow at the Institute of Genomics and Molecular and Cellular Biology in Strasbourg, France, in 2005, I accepted a research position at the University of South Australia.
 I was appointed as a Senior Lecturer in March 2009.
 In 2010, I was awarded the prestigious Future Fellowship from the Australian Research Council.
 I was promoted to Associate Professor in January 2012.
-I have held positions such as Associate Head of School-Research (2012-2013) and Research Education Portfolio Leader (2014-2015).
+I have held leadership positions such as Associate Head of School-Research (2012-2013), Research Education Portfolio Leader (2014-2015), and Professorial Lead (2020-2021).
 In 2016, I was awarded two prestigious fellowships i.e. the Humboldt Fellowship for Experienced Researchers from the Humboldt Foundation and a Research Fellowship from National Health and Medical Research Council (NHMRC).
 I was promoted to Full Professor on 1st of January 2017.

-Ph.D. in Natural Science - awarded January 2005
+Ph.D. in Natural Science - defended in October 2004

 M.Sc. in Chemical Engineering